 Practical tips for traveling to Chiapas in Mexico

-If you want to travel to Chiapas to visit the waterfalls and other water attractions, plan your trip accordingly with the seasons.
+If you want to travel to Chiapas to visit the waterfalls and other Chiapas attractions in nature, plan your trip accordingly with the seasons.
 During the wet rainy season (when I visited) the rivers and falls were raging with water.
-While still an amazing time, you’ll get the most out of visiting these places in the drier season.
+While it was still great, the best time to visit Chiapas for water activities is in the dry season.

 And that's it!
 I hope these tips have answered your question of what to do in Chiapas and have put you in the mood to plan your own trip there.